pelahi/VELOCIraptor-STF/README.md

     cluttering the original source code directories) and several build system, like make and ninja files.

-    VELOCIraptor uses submodules so if you have a fresh clone use
+    VELOCIraptor uses submodules so if you have a fresh clone you can use

     git submodule update --init --recursive

     to update the submodules use

     git submodule update --recursive --remote

+    Note that cmake will init the submodules by default

     The simplest way of building is, standing on the root your repository, run cmake to produce Makefiles and then compile with these steps: